 Getting arrested for driving under the influence of alcohol (DUI) in Florida can be a stressful experience.
 While even a first-time DUI charge should be taken seriously, the situation can become significantly worse if you already have prior DUI convictions on your record.
 Repeat DUI offenses are common and both the law and prosecutors punish repeat offenders with increasingly severe penalties.

 Anyone facing a DUI charge with prior convictions should immediately contact a skilled DUI defense attorney who understands how to defend against DUI charges and help you avoid the increasing consequences of multiple DUI convictions whenever possible.
-If you’ve been arrested for DUI in the Fort Lauderdale area, please contact one of Meldon Law’s Fort Lauderdale personal injury attorneys at 800-373-8000 or contact us online to find out how we can help you.
+If you’ve been arrested for DUI, please contact one of Meldon Law’s Fort Lauderdale DUI offense attorneys at 800-373-8000 or contact us online to find out how we can help you.

 Increased Penalties for Multiple Offenses